redis/ioredis/README.md

 There are three built-in transformers, two argument transformers for `hmset` & `mset` and a reply transformer for `hgetall`.
-Transformers for `hmset` and `hgetall` has been mentioned above, and the transformer for `mset` is similar to the one for `hmset`:
+Transformers for `hmset` and `hgetall` has been mentioned above, and the transformer for `mset` is similar to the one for `hmset`.

 ## Monitor
 Redis supports the MONITOR command,